kdlong/SelectorTools/Readme.md

 The name "DYm50" is specified in the AnalysisDatasetManager in FileInfo/ZGen/NanoAOD.py.
 The DAS path stored here is used to look up all the files for this dataset and to create a list of files passed to condor.
 It is expected that the files are readable with xrootd.
 If you create private files, they should either be published, or be in a director that is accessible with ls, e.g., eos.

 ### Implementing your own selector

+See [this commit](https://github.com/kdlong/VVAnalysis/commit/18a1d903e149653fff3985b43f1acc834632a7ac) for an example of how to add histograms to a selector using the configuration setup.
+[These corresponding changes](https://github.com/kdlong/AnalysisDatasetManager/commit/39909f6e76046b6ab39b293fa3ea209d1cd202a8) to the [AnalysisDatasetManager repository](https://github.com/kdlong/AnalysisDatasetManager) are necessary.

 ## Running Statistical Analysis with Higgs combine

+The repository includes scripts that are designed to produce "data cards" that are inputs to the [HiggsCombine](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit) or [Combinetf](https://github.com/bendavid/HiggsAnalysis-CombinedLimit/tree/tensorflowfit) programs.

 ## Plotting

+A plotting repository that uses ROOT and expects the file format output by the selectors is [here](https://github.com/kdlong/WZConfigPlotting).
+It is kind of a disaster and I mostly recommend not using it.
+I've started some scripts using uproot and matplotlib that someone interested could expand instead.

 ## Producing UWVV Ntuples